Instant Pot Black-Eyed Peas

 - Let it do a natural release for 10-15 minutes.

 - Fluff up peas and serve.
-You can also mix the peas and mash a few as you mix to create creamier texture.
+You can also mix the black-eyed peas and mash a few as you mix to create creamier texture.

 Notes